 Overland programs are wholesome, structured experiences with high expectations of each camper’s behavior.
-Our campers are expected to be enthusiastic, positive, helpful and supportive of each other and of their leaders; they are expected to have chosen an appropriate trip for their interests and abilities; they are expected to have prepared adequately so that they can keep up physically and participate in all of the group’s activities; they understand that smoking, using any tobacco product, drinking alcohol or using any drugs (other than prescribed medications) is strictly prohibited.
-We reserve the right to dismiss any camper for any reason whatsoever—including but not limited to: rule breaking, misbehaving or an inability to fully participate or to keep up physically.
+Our campers are expected to be enthusiastic, positive, helpful, and supportive of one another and of their leaders; they are expected to have chosen an appropriate trip for their interests and abilities; they are expected to have prepared adequately so that they can keep up physically and participate in all of the group’s activities; they understand that smoking (or vaping), using any tobacco product, drinking alcohol, or using any drugs (other than prescribed medications) is strictly prohibited.
+We reserve the right to dismiss any camper for any reason whatsoever—including but not limited to: rule breaking, misbehaving, or an inability to fully participate or to keep up physically.
 Campers who are dismissed receive no refund and all costs associated with the dismissal are the sole responsibility of the parents/guardians.

 Cameras are welcome but please do not bring any other electronics (e.g., iPods, iPads, Kindles or other readers, GPS or similar devices).
 All electronics (except cameras) will be mailed home on arrival (at your risk and expense).

 During the summer, the Overland office is staffed from 8:30 a.m. to 8:00 p.m.
 (EDT) seven days a week (outside of office hours our answering service provides coverage).
 Our leaders in the field are in touch with our office regularly; they carry cell phones (and in some cases satellite phones).

 To help campers meet our high expectations of independence and self-reliance and to ensure that leaders are devoting all of their time and energy to the group, we ask you to refrain from regularly calling the Overland office for updates on your child.